EdSabino/gRowing/README.md

 # gRowing

 gRowing is a collection of modules to construct a friendly front-end in web pages.
-Every module takes care of an specific job on the page, the ideia behind the modules is make the developer only import what he need.
+Every module takes care of an specific job on the page, the idea behind the modules is make the developer only import what he need.
 The current avaiable modules are:

 > Accordion

 > Forms

+> Mask

 > Grid